 We all remember the dreaded word from various stages of our education: homework.
 But in all seriousness, homework is a critical aspect of teaching and learning.
 While elementary students should not get overwhelmed by homework, it is a good idea to have some assignments each night to keep the information fresh in their heads.

-Not all experts agreeOpens in a new tab., but many think it helps young children practice what they’ve been learning.
+Not all experts agree, but many think it helps young children practice what they’ve been learning.
 This process contains several benefits, such as:

-• This ability to personalize lessons.
+- This ability to personalize lessons.
 Powerpoint allows teachers to help design a curriculum not just for the classroom but for the home as well.
 You can make homework fun by adding images and videos to help improve your students’ retention of the information.

-• The student can share difficult lessons with their parents.
+- The student can share difficult lessons with their parents.
 This transparency helps the parents better understand what their child is doing each day and allows them to work with their child at home to help improve their learning and recognize any areas of weakness more easily.

-• Parents can also contribute through Powerpoint.
+- Parents can also contribute through Powerpoint.
 PowerPoint allows parents to discuss issues with the teacher to optimize their child’s educational experience.

-• PowerPoint is a great way to encourage your students to work together.
+- PowerPoint is a great way to encourage your students to work together.
 Even when they aren’t in the classroom, working with others at home will help them develop relationships with classmates and improve their skills in working with other children.
-Numerous experts agree that collaboration is of the utmost importanceOpens in a new tab. for young children, so having the opportunity to extend this from the classroom to home is a tremendous advantage of PowerPoint.
+Numerous experts agree that collaboration is of the utmost importance for young children, so having the opportunity to extend this from the classroom to home is a tremendous advantage of PowerPoint.

 5. Teachers Can Use PowerPoint To Organize Their Information